ankurO7/Expense-Track/README.md

 # Expense-Track

 **Expense-Track** is a lightweight and intuitive web application designed to help users record and visualize their daily expenses.
 Built using **HTML, CSS, JavaScript**, and **Chart.js**, the application provides clear graphical insights into spending patterns, enabling users to monitor and understand their financial behavior more effectively.
-Its simplicity makes it suitable for personal use and for beginners learning frontend development and data visualization.
+It's simplicity makes it suitable for personal use and for beginners learning frontend development and data visualization.

 ---